 Yam

 Yam has a rich, earthy, and mildly sweet flavor.
-Indeed, it’s easy to prepare, and you can fry, roast, or boil it to release its taste.
-It has a brown exterior, but the flesh can be white, pink, purple, or yellow.
+Indeed, it’s easy to prepare, and you can fry, roast, or boil it to unleash its taste.
+It has brown skin, but the flesh can be white, pink, purple, or yellow.

 Plantain